MariosVottas/Churn_Prediction/README.md

 # Churn_Prediction

 This project is a personal training task to further undestand classification problems and methods.
 The hypothesis is, as if I am a Data Scientist for a bank and have a task presented to me by my manager.

+##Repo files
+This repo contains:

+- The notebook used to develop this project
+- The dataset in csv format
+- The requirements.txt for reproducibility
 ## Project
 The Chief Retail Officer of the bank noticed a steady increase in the number of inactive users over the years which made her realize that the use of a data-driven solution is necessary to overcome the limitations of the current rule-based approach for monitoring user activity.
 Considering the nature of the data, you proposed to build a classification model that could accurately predict which customers are likely to turn inactive in the next 3 months.